saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

   | **Backend library** | [pyeapi](https://github.com/arista-eosplus/pyeapi)  | [junos-eznc](https://github.com/Juniper/py-junos-eznc)  | [pyIOSXR](https://github.com/fooelisa/pyiosxr)  | [pynxos](https://github.com/networktocode/pynxos)  | [netmiko](https://github.com/ktbyers/netmiko)  | [netmiko](https://github.com/ktbyers/netmiko)

-You could choose to use these backend libraries in your scripts.
+You could even choose to use these backend libraries in your scripts.
 Two backend libraries were actually pretty familiar to me already.
 I worked with `junos-eznc`, a.k.a.
 PyEZ, when managing Juniper devices.
-And `netmiko` was familiar because of some scripting I did against several different vendors.
-The `netmiko` library, when used outside of NAPALM as standalone library, is a ```Multi-vendor library to simplify Paramiko SSH connections to network devices```.
-In NAPALM, it is used to get NAPALM to talk to NX-OS (over SSH) and IOS.
+And `netmiko` was familiar because of some scripting I did against devices from several different vendors.
+The `netmiko` library is a ```Multi-vendor library to simplify Paramiko SSH connections to network devices```.
+In NAPALM though, it is used to get NAPALM to talk to NX-OS (over SSH) and IOS.

 In addition to the core drivers, there are also various 'community drivers'.
 Community drivers are maintained under their own repository and can be used by NAPALM.
 I found a list of community drivers [here](https://github.com/napalm-automation-community).